cmdcolin/oddgenes/README.md

 Also see http://www.genomesize.com/statistics.php?stats=entire#stats_top

-See also the plant C-value database.
-Genome sizes this large are measured in https://cvalues.science.kew.org/ ("C-value is the amount, in picograms, of DNA contained within a haploid nucleus")
+See also the plant C-value database, which is a measurement you will sometimes see instead of base pair length https://cvalues.science.kew.org/ ("C-value is the amount, in picograms, of DNA contained within a haploid nucleus")

 ## Humongous CIGAR strings